One Million Trees

-Hidaya gives seedlings at no or minimal cost to students, farmers and communities to encourage tree planting activity.
+Hidaya plants various types of trees to beautify the land, provide timber, fruits and nuts to benefit people in need in economically depressed areas.
+Seedlings are given to students, farmers and communities to encourage tree planting activity.
 It costs only $1 to plant and grow a tree.
 In addition Hidaya also provides brochures explaining the ecological benefits of trees and instructions how to successfully nurture them.

-For each school and community, a team lead and back-up member is appointed; he/she is responsible for implementing and coordinating the project successfully, monitor, and report on the survival rate of trees every month.
-This process allows Hidaya to gain a good understanding of the issues and critical success factors so appropriate improvements can be made during next planting season.
+For each school and community, Hidaya team members are responsible for implementing and coordinating tree planting projects successfully, then monitoring, and reporting on the survival rate of trees every month.
+This process allows Hidaya to gain a good understanding of the issues and critical success factors so appropriate improvements can be made during future planting seasons.

 Vegetables for Healthy Living: